Working with a plant ally for a year

 Over the years, I have developed friendships with many plants.
 Some plants, like nettle, were easy to get to know.

 Building my relationship with burdock, however, took many seasons.
 Over the course of a year I learned the differences in her root, leaves and stem.
 I learned what was edible and what was too bitter, in what season the root tasted the best and when it was past its prime.

 If you want to build a personal relationship with a plant, start by looking around.
 What plants do you see?
 It could be a plant you've noticed, and sometimes even resisted, for many seasons.
-Some of my students have told me that they had been fighting with the violet leaves in their garden or dandelion in their yard for years before they realized it was a plant that had deep medicine and food to offer.
+Some of my students have told me that they had been fighting with the violet or dandelion in their yard for years before they realized it was a plant that had potent medicine and food to offer.

 Exploring edible and medicinal uses of your plant ally

 Harvest and eat the edible ones in the spring, summer and fall.
+Try the root and flowers as If your plant ally is edible, harvest and eat it in the spring, summer and fall.
 Try the root and flowers as well as the leaf (as long as all parts are edible).
 Pay attention to how your body responds to the plant.
 Discover aspects of your new friend.

 Research and experiment with medicinal preparations that are appropriate for the plant you are working with.
-My students like to keep close at hand my Wise Woman Medicine Making Chart—a concise summary of the primary herbal preparations—for the why's and how's of making herbal infusions, tinctures, vinegars, oils, and salves.
+My students like to keep my Wise Woman Medicine Making Chart close at hand.
+It’s a concise summary of the primary herbal preparations—for the why's and how's of making herbal infusions, tinctures, vinegars, oils, and salves.